GSA/idmanagement.gov/_implement/distribute-fcpca.md

 Many, but not all, software applications leverage the underlying operating system trust store to verify whether a certificate should be trusted.

-Collaborate across agency teams to identify applications that rely on custom trust stores to ensure distribution of the intermediate CA certificates issued by the FCPCA G2.
+Collaborate across agency teams to identify applications that rely on custom trust stores to ensure distribution of the intermediate CA certificates issued by the FCPCA.

 Example applications with custom trust stores that may require intermediate CA certificate installation: